 The message is – you don’t have to go it alone

 You don’t have to pursue appropriate services and support for your child on your own.
 And when you think you want to have a professional at your side, you needn’t decide all on your own either.
 Pacific Coast Advocates are here to give you a no-cost 30-minute phone consult that could provide you the information you need to make the special education advocate vs. attorney decision.
 We are a team of highly qualified special ed advocates, who are also parents of children with disabilities, and we have a good relationship with a number of special education attorneys in San Diego.
-Feel free to reach out to us to book your free consult at 858-750-1634 or email@example.com.
+Feel free to reach out to us to book your free consult at 619-255-5532 or email us at email@example.com.